A RETURN TO THE COAST

-The Yorkshire coast is known worldwide to geologists for its superbly displayed Jurassic rocks.
-It was formed by, and is still undergoing, immensely powerful processes.
-My work explores the visual language of paint and ink in relation to the structural language of the rock.
-The project points to the remarkable visual richness of the “Jurassic Coast” on our doorstep.
+The Yorkshire coast is known worldwide to geologists for its superb Jurassic rocks, which were formed by, and are still undergoing, immensely powerful processes.
+I wanted to draw attention to the remarkable visual richness of this “Jurassic Coast”, as well as to exhibit art in a public space.
+The exhibition explored the visual language of paint and ink in relation to the structural language of the rock.

-British railway companies made great use of the poster as a marketing tool.
-Well-known artists of the day were commissioned to produce paintings, which were often strikingly innovative.
+Between about 1900 and 1950, British railway companies made great use of the poster as a marketing tool.
+Well-known artists were commissioned to produce paintings, many of which were strikingly innovative.
 These posters captured the public’s imagination and are an important part of Britain’s visual heritage.
-The project has particular resonance in the region that pioneered both the railway and the railway poster.
+"A Return to the Coast" had particular resonance here in the north-east of England, where both the railway and the railway poster were pioneered.

 The project was supported by First Transpennine Express, Fisk Printers, Hull Truck Theatre and Northern Rail, and by the National Lottery through Arts Council England.
+Thanks to all those for their generosity.
+Thanks also to those who left comments at the exhibitions, or contacted me about the project, or about collecting the free postcards at the stations and tourist information centres.

 I saw the exhibition at the minster, and continue to enjoy the posters on the stations, especially at Beverley where they can be read with the original North Eastern railway tile map.
 It was also informative from a geological angle, as I had not realised how many different types of rock were exposed along the coastline.